Canadian Guide to Uniform Legal Citation: Reception

 Similar to other uniform legal citation guides (such as the Bluebook), the McGill Guide has been subject to scrutiny by the legal community.
-One of the most common criticisms is a lack of access to the book due to the price ($79.00 CAD), which is sold by the Thomson Reuters, rather than directly by the McGill Law Journal.
-The McGill Law Journal has committed to open access for its journal, but has yet to do so for its cite guide.
+One of the most common criticisms is a lack of access to the book due to the price ($89.00), which is sold by Thomson Reuters, rather than directly by the McGill Law Journal.
+The McGill Law Journal has committed to open access for its journal, but has yet to do so for its citation guide.